 Not So Good Childhood Food Choices

-- Soy milk (depletes calcium and impairs thyroid function) Go for rice milk instead if your child has a milk allergy, and if your child can tolerate milk go for organic whole milk.
+Soy. (depletes calcium and impairs thyroid function) Rice milk if your child has a milk allergy, and if your child can tolerate milk go for organic whole milk.
 I’m OK with soy with many older adults, caution advised with kids.

-- Foods rich in artificial flavors and colours.
+Foods rich in artificial flavours and colours.
 Instead give them fresh fruits and any vegetables or vegetable juices they will swallow.
 Fresh juices are colourful and sweet, and most kids love them.
 Are you still giving your kids those sugary sachet drinks?

 Multivitamin and mineral formula